dr-jts/postgis-patterns/query/query-distance.md

 **Solution**
 Use `NOT EXISTS`.
-Select only records that have no different point within <threshold> distance:
+Select features that do not have a duplicate feature within distance:

 ```sql
 SELECT  *